-Livelihoods India is a flagship national initiative of ACCESS, aimed at supporting, informing and supporting policy, showcasing best practices and addressing key challenges and issues faced by the livelihoods of the poor.
-ACCESS established the Livelihoods India Initiative in 2008 to build a constituency of stakeholders that were engaged in the livelihoods of the poor, as no national level platform of this nature existed which could bring together stakeholders to discuss, devise for strengthening the teetering livelihoods of the poor and integrate them into the mainstay economic milieu.
-The sub-components of the

-Livelihoods (SOIL) Report; the SitaramRao
+Livelihoods India is a flagship national initiative of ACCESS, aimed at supporting, informing and influencing policy, showcasing best practices and addressing key challenges and issues faced by the livelihoods of the poor.
+ACCESS established the Livelihoods India Initiative in 2008 to build a constituency of stakeholders that were engaged in the livelihoods of the poor, as no national level platform of this nature existed which could bring together stakeholders to discuss, devise and develop consensus on a strategy and vision for strengthening the teetering livelihoods of the poor and integrate them into the mainstay economic milieu.
+The sub-components of the Livelihoods India Initiative are - the Livelihoods India Conference; the State of India's Livelihoods (SOIL) Report; the SitaramRao Livelihoods India Case Study Competition; and Thematic Retreats.